-To determine this hormone’s effectiveness at stopping tumor growth, one group of researchers evaluated the action of melatonin dosage on the growth of breast tumors in vitro (using human cancer cells) and in vivo (using mice).
+To determine this hormone’s effectiveness at stopping tumor growth, in 2014 one group of researchers evaluated its actions on the growth of breast tumors in vitro (using human cancer cells) and in vivo (using mice).
 The researchers found that melatonin may inhibit tumor growth and cell production, as well as block the formation of new blood vessels in estrogen receptor-negative breast cancer models.

 Another study looked at women who were taking the chemotherapy drug tamoxifen for breast cancer but not seeing any improvement.
 With the addition of melatonin to their treatment regimens, researchers found that tumors “modestly” shrank in more than 28 percent of the women.

 One study published in Oncology Reports aimed to verify whether melatonin might modulate the growth of androgen-dependent prostate cancer cells.
-The results demonstrated that melatonin can significantly inhibit the proliferation of prostate cancer cells.
+The results demonstrated that it can significantly inhibit the proliferation of prostate cancer cells.

 3. Decreases Negative Menopause Symptoms

 Melatonin supplements have been shown to improve sleep problems experienced during menopause.
-In a study of perimenopausal and menopausal women ages 42 to 62, within six months of a daily melatonin dosage, most of the women reported a general improvement of mood and a significant mitigation of depression.
+In a study of perimenopausal and menopausal women ages 42 to 62, within six months of daily supplementation, most of the women reported a general improvement of mood and a significant mitigation of depression.

-The findings of this study appear to demonstrate that melatonin supplementation among perimenopausal and menopausal women can lead to recovery of pituitary and thyroid functions that is more in the direction of a youthful pattern of regulation.
-This is great news because it shows that melatonin can help decrease common negative perimenopause symptoms and menopause symptoms, like sleeping problems.
+The findings of this study appear to demonstrate that supplementation among perimenopausal and menopausal women can lead to recovery of pituitary and thyroid functions that is more in the direction of a youthful pattern of regulation.
+This is great news because it shows that this hormone can help to decrease common negative perimenopause symptoms and menopause symptoms, like sleeping problems.

 4. Heart Disease Helper

 Multiple studies suggest that melatonin has heart-protective properties.
-Specifically, research shows that when it comes to cardiovascular health, melatonin has anti-inflammatory and antioxidant effects.
+Specifically, research shows that when it comes to cardiovascular health, it has certain anti-inflammatory and antioxidant effects.

 5. Fibromyalgia and Chronic Pain Relief

 A randomized, placebo-controlled study of 101 patients with fibromyalgia syndrome evaluated melatonin’s effectiveness at reducing symptoms.
-It found that patients experienced a significant reduction in their fibromyalgia symptoms when they took a melatonin dosage either alone or in conjunction with the antidepressant fluoxetine (Prozac).
+The study found that patients experienced a significant reduction in their fibromyalgia symptoms when they supplemented either alone or in conjunction with the antidepressant fluoxetine (Prozac).

-The group who took only melatonin was given a daily melatonin dosage of five milligrams while the other group took three milligrams of melatonin and 2o milligrams of the antidepressant.
+The group who took only melatonin was given a daily dosage of five milligrams while the other group took three milligrams and 2o milligrams of the antidepressant.

 6. Immune System Strengthener